abuchu251/natours/ReadMe.md

 ## THE NATOURS APP

-a serverside rendered application built with react.
+A serverside rendered application built with Node.js.